 Direct Contact With Practicing Faculty

-Seventy-five percent of our faculty are active practitioners who will give you individual attention and support throughout this program.
-Learn directly from health care providers who have directed clinics, served diverse, low-income populations, and conducted research in models of service for underserved communities and chronic diseases.
+Many of our nurse practitioner faculty are active practitioners who will give you individual attention and support throughout this program.
+Learn directly from health care providers who have directed clinics, served diverse, low-income populations, and implemented and evaluated models of service for underserved communities and persons with chronic diseases.

 Effective Collaboration Across Disciplines

-To provide holistic care, modern practitioners need to collaborate with a variety of health care providers, from nutritionists and social workers to psychologists and health informaticists.
+To provide holistic care, modern practitioners need to collaborate with various health care providers, from nutritionists and social workers to psychologists and health informaticists.
 Mason weaves interprofessional experiences throughout your curriculum, so working across disciplines becomes second nature.

-Our MSN curriculum is founded on IPEC (Interprofessional Educational Collaborative) Core Competencies, including putting patients’ needs first, respecting patients’ dignity and privacy, and cooperating with other care providers to create a climate of mutual respect.
+Our MSN curriculum is founded on Interprofessional Educational Collaborative Core Competencies, including putting patients’ needs first, respecting patients’ dignity and privacy, and cooperating with other care providers to create a climate of mutual respect.

 This program accepts applications on a rolling basis and is currently accepting applications.
 Apply here or request more information if you have any questions.